slott56/slott56.github.io/Pelican/content/blog/2008/04/2008_04_20-the_half_truth_about_consultants.rst

 1. The client has either chosen the solution -- or is open to change -- and found a consultant who can implement it.
 Good.
-Unless, of course, we're in :strong:`Problem-Free Problem Solving`  mode.
+Unless, of course, we're in **Problem-Free Problem Solving**  mode.
 In which case, a great implementation solves nothing.
 It's still a FAIL.

-2. The client is a :strong:`Liar`  about being open to change.
+2. The client is a **Liar**  about being open to change.
 Go ahead, install the solution AND solve the problem.
 You can still be labeled a failure if there's no "uptake" of the solution.
 It can stand out as an island of stuff that is repudiated because it's unique.
 There is no reward for learning the new technology, so it has to be removed.
 FAIL.

-3. The client is engaged in :strong:`Helpless Flailing` , but isn't actually open to the technology or admitting to the business problem (or both).
+3. The client is engaged in **Helpless Flailing** , but isn't actually open to the technology or admitting to the business problem (or both).
 Now you look like you're selling snake oil and making insane promises no technology can keep.
 They may like you, and you may have identified the real problem for them.
 But if your technology isn't what they want, that's a FAIL.